 Read and understand all the instructions before you start construction.
 You can make extra copies.

 Most of the problems experienced by teams constructing Rampaging Chariots are because the team has not read the instructions.

-Construct the chassis using the two electric drills provided before you dismantle them and cut them up you can test it and formulate ideas (within the rules) that will improve upon the standard design and thereby gain a possible advantage over your opponents.
+Construct the chassis using the two electric drills provided before you dismantle them and cut them up.
+A basic robot design is described and we recommend you construct this first.
+Once you have a working robot you can test it and formulate ideas (within the rules) that will improve upon the standard design and thereby gain a possible advantage over your opponents.
 You can then, if you wish, make a replacement chassis and transfer the working and tested components into it.